 - Stop listening to others and listen to your gut, you know what’s best for your child.

 - Stop trying to be perfect, and start tuning in.

 - Allow yourself to make mistakes without hanging yourself on a noose.

 - Take time for you.

 All we can offer the world is ourselves.
-Our authentic, true, real version of ourselves, when we give ourselves permission, to be honest, we allow others to the same.
+When we permit ourselves to be honest, our authentic, true, real version of ourselves allows others to do the same.